 L&I Awards benefits

 A claim resolution settlement agreement (CRSA) is an L&I settlement option where all parties agree to close an injury claim for a specified amount.
-When agreeing to this settlement type, the injured worker exchanges all future L&I benefits, except medical, for the payment.
+When agreeing to a CRSA, the injured worker exchanges all future L&I benefits, except medical, in exchange for a lump-sum or structured payment.

 Self-insured employers (SIEs) are more likely to use CRSAs.
-The most common reason for this is to save money and will, unfortunately, make it more difficult for you to get your compensation.
-The SIE will do everything in their power to deny it.
-However, they still need to follow the established rules created by the Washington State Department of Labor and Industries (L&I) for self-insured companies.
-If you disagree with their decision, you have the right to protest or appeal.
-Contact an experienced L&I lawyer for help as soon as possible to help with the process.
+The most common reason for this is to save money, and will, unfortunately, make it more difficult for you to get your compensation.
+The SIE will do everything in its power to deny it.
+However, they still need to follow the established rules created by the Department of Labor and Industries (L&I) for self-insured companies.

-• Your claim must be allowed and at least 180 days old.
+- Your claim must be open and allowed

 Claim Resolution Settlement Agreement Process